steipete/steipete.com/_posts/2020-05-19-the-lgultrafine5k-kerneltask-and-me.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This finally explains what high kernel_task is, and why it happens.
 I spent so much time on it; wrote radars, escalated to Apple support; replaced hardware (!) to finally see that it‘s temperature emergency code because I plugged in the LG 5k monitor left. <a href="https://t.co/BGuB4ySU9o">https://t.co/BGuB4ySU9o</a></p>&mdash; Peter Steinberger (@steipete) <a href="https://twitter.com/steipete/status/1253550223445708800?ref_src=twsrc%5Etfw">April 24, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Note: LG released [a second generation](https://9to5mac.com/2019/07/30/new-lg-ultrafine-5k-display/) of the LG UltraFine 5K display, and it adds support for 3840 x 2160 @ 60Hz over USB-C DisplayPort, so you can now connect an iPad Pro.
-Sporadic reports also mention fewer issues with the second generation.

 ## Background

 I own one of the [cursed](https://mjtsai.com/blog/2020/02/03/macos-display-problems/) LG UltraFine 5K displays.
 In fact, I don’t just own one; I own about 10 of them.
 But I realize now that blindly trusting in Apple hardware is a mistake.